innolitics/rdm/rdm/init_files/documents/software_plan.md

 [[:This section fulfills 62304:5.1.8.a, 62304:5.1.8.b, and 62304:5.1.8.c]]

+The **level of concern** document is written by the project lead, in conjunction with the manufacturer, up front.
+Its purpose is to help guide the risk analysis and inform the FDA.
+It may be updated as part of [risk assessment activity](#risk-assessment).
+It is reviewed by the project lead during the [release activity](#release).

+The **software description** is not a separate document, but is included within the SDS.

 The **software requirements specification** (or **SRS**) describes what the software needs to accomplish.
 It is largely written by the project lead during the [requirements analysis activity](#requirements-analysis), and is reviewed by the project lead during the [release activity](#release).
 Software developers may clarify and extend the document slightly during the [unit implementation and testing activity](#unit-implementation-and-testing).

+The **software architecture chart** is not a separate document, but is included within the SDS.

 The **software design specification** (or **SDS**) describes how the software accomplishes what the SRS requires.
 A significant portion is written by the project lead during the [architectural design activity](#architectual-design), but many details and specifics are added by software developers during the [unit implementation and testing activity](#unit-implementation-and-testing).
 It is reviewed for consistency by the project lead during the [release activity](#release).

-The **level of concern** document is written by the project lead, in conjunction with the manufacturer, up front.
-Its purpose is to help guide the risk analysis and inform the FDA.
-It may be updated as part of [risk assessment activity](#risk-assessment).
-It is reviewed by the project lead during the [release activity](#release).

 A **release history** includes a list of change requests and problem reports addressed within a release.
 It also includes a record of the implemented changes and their verification and a list of known anomalies.
 The content of the document is slowly built up by software developers during the [unit implementation and testing activity](#unit-implementation-and-testing).
 It is reviewed by the project lead during the [release activity](#release).